Intermesh/groupoffice-docs/developer/building-a-server-module.rst

 .. figure:: /_static/developer/building-a-webclient-module/artist-detail-desktop.png
    :width: 100%

-Group Office is a JMAP server API and a webclient.
+Group Office is a `JMAP-based <https://jmap.io>`_ server API and a webclient.
 We'll start with implementing the JMAP server API.

 If you haven't got your development environment set up than please do this first